mark-hobbs/mark-hobbs.github.io/_posts/2025-04-15-model-deployment.md

 A generic `Model` base class that abstracts the complexity of the numerical or machine learning model behind a consistent interface.

 This class is intentionally minimal and problem-agnostic.
 While not all models will require methods like `train` or `save`, these are included as common entry points to encourage consistency across different implementations.
 Subclasses should override only the methods relevant to their use case.

+The `GPR` class is a specific implementation of the `Model` interface for Gaussian Process Regression (GPR) using the `GPy` library.
+It assumes that the model has been pre-trained and saved to disk.
+The load method deserialises a trained `GPRegression` instance, while `predict` provides access to its prediction functionality.
+This class does not support training or saving, as model fitting occurs offline.

 ```python
 from abc import ABC, abstractmethod